sahmedhusain/01-dashboard/README.md

 └── utils/                # Utility functions and helpers
 ```

+---

 ## 🚀 Let's Get You Set Up!

-Getting started with your personal dashboard is straightforward.
-We'll have you up and running in just a few minutes!
+Getting started is straightforward.

 ### 📋 What You'll Need First

-Before we begin, make sure you have these ready:
+Make sure you have the following:
 - **Node.js 18 or higher** - The runtime that powers modern JavaScript applications
 - **npm** - Comes bundled with Node.js, handles package management
 - **reboot01 account** - You'll need your login credentials to access the platform data